Our rating(3.5/5)

 • Don’t expect to issue refunds too frequently (requires dealing with Tide support)

-If you can live with these limitations, this could be a really good deal.
+If you can live with Tide’s limitations, this could be a really good deal.
 The price of the standalone terminals are lower than what you typically get on the market, and the fixed transaction rate is also lower than those of big competitors like SumUp and Square.

 We were slightly concerned about the 4-month warranty, though, which is far less than the 1 or 2 years’ standard offered by most other card reader companies.